4 ways GoCardless can improve your customer retention

 1. I want to improve my Customer Lifetime Value (CLV)

-CLV is an important metric for any business and should be optimised to enable sustainable long-term growth.
+CLV is an important metric for any business and should be optimized to enable sustainable long-term growth.
 It’s critical because it generally costs less to keep existing customers than to acquire new ones.

 By keeping existing customers and improving this margin, you’ll increase revenue, make revenue more predictable and have more money to invest in other areas of the business.